Agapito Perales

-Agapito Perales del Río (14 March 1919 – 27 April 1994) was a Peruvian footballer.
+Agapito Perales del Río (14 March 1919 – 27 April 1994) was a Peruvian footballer who played as a defender.

 He played one game for Peru, on 13 March 1955, against Ecuador, during the 1955 South American Championship.
 His brothers Enrique and Constantino also played for Peru national team.

 Perales played defenseman and was known for his ball handling and heading skills.
 He started playing for Sport Victoria in his hometown.